apache/druid/docs/querying/math-expr.md

 * `'troo' && 'true'` -> `0`
 * `'troo' || 'true'` -> `1`

-Prior to the 28 release of Apache Druid, boolean function expressions had inconsistent handling of true and false values, and the logical 'and' and 'or' operators behave in a manner that is incompatible with SQL, even if SQL compatible null handling mode (`druid.generic.useDefaultValueForNull=false`) is enabled.
-Logical operators also pass through their input values similar to many scripting languages, and treat `null` as false, which can result in some rather strange behavior.
-Other boolean operations, such as comparisons and equality, retain their input types (e.g. `DOUBLE` comparison would produce `1.0` for true and `0.0` for false), while many other boolean functions strictly produce `LONG` typed values of `1` for true and `0` for false.
+Prior to the 28 release of Apache Druid, boolean function expressions had inconsistent handling of true and false values.
+The logical 'and' and 'or' operators behaved in a manner that was incompatible with SQL, even if SQL compatible null handling mode (`druid.generic.useDefaultValueForNull=false`) was enabled.
+Logical operators would also pass through their input values similar to many scripting languages, and treated `null` as false, which would result in some rather strange behavior.
+Other boolean operations, such as comparisons and equality, retained their input types (e.g. `DOUBLE` comparison would produce `1.0` for true and `0.0` for false), while many other boolean functions strictly produced `LONG` typed values of `1` for true and `0` for false.
 This legacy mode can be enabled by setting `druid.expressions.useStrictBooleans=false`.

 Legacy behavior:
 * `100 && 11` -> `11`